jpwhite4/xdmod-supremm/8.0/supremm-configuration.md

     db = "supremm"

-The uri syntax is described in the [mongo documentation][]. **You must specify the database name in the connection URI.** If the database is not specifed then the mongo driver defaults to the 'test' database, which will not contain the job summary data.
+The uri syntax is described in the [mongo documentation][]. **You must specify the database name in the connection URI.** If the database is not specified then the MongoDB driver defaults to the 'test' database, which will not contain the job summary data.

 Advanced Configuration Options